Henry II, Holy Roman Emperor: Early life and marriage

 Henry was born in May 973, the son of Duke Henry II of Bavaria, and Gisela of Burgundy.
 Through his father, he was the grandson of Duke Henry I of Bavaria, and the great-grandson of King Henry I of Germany.
 By his mother, he was the grandson of King Conrad I of Burgundy, and the great-grandson of King Rudolf II of Burgundy.

-The elder Henry came into conflict with his cousin Holy Roman Emperor Otto II, in 974.
-The elder Henry and Otto II disputed each other's claims to authority over the Duchy of Swabia: Henry claimed the duchy as his birthright while Otto II maintained his right to name a duke of his choosing.
+The elder Henry came into conflict with his cousin Otto II, Holy Roman Emperor, in 974.
+The elder Henry and Otto II disputed each other's claims to authority over the Duchy of Swabia: Henry claimed the duchy as his birthright.
+At the same time, Otto II maintained his right to name a duke of his choosing.
 After an initial failed revolt, Otto II imprisoned the elder Henry in Ingelheim.
 After escaping, Henry again revolted against Otto II.
-When this second revolt failed, Otto II deposed Henry as Duke of Bavaria and sent him into exile under the custody of the Bishop of Utrecht in April 978.
+When this second revolt failed, Otto II deposed Henry as Duke of Bavaria.
+He sent him into exile under the custody of the Bishop of Utrecht in April 978.
 As a consequence of his revolt, the Emperor stripped the Duchy of Bavaria of its southeastern territories bordering Italy and formed the Duchy of Carinthia.

 During his father's exile, the younger Henry lived in Hildesheim.
-As a child he was educated in the Christian faith by Bishop Wolfgang of Regensburg, and then studied at the Hildesheim Cathedral.
-The Emperor himself ensured the younger Henry received an ecclesiastical education in order that by becoming a religious official he would be prevented from participating in the Imperial government.
+As a child, he was educated in the Christian faith by Bishop Wolfgang of Regensburg, and then studied at the Hildesheim Cathedral.
+The Emperor himself ensured that the younger Henry received an ecclesiastical education so that, by becoming a religious official, he would be prevented from participating in the Imperial government.

 The death of Otto II in 983 allowed the elder Henry to be released from custody and to return from exile.
 The elder Henry claimed regency over Otto III, the three-year-old child of Otto II.
 After a failed attempt to claim the German throne for himself in 985, the elder Henry relinquished the regency to the child's mother Theophanu.
 In return for his submission to the child king, Henry was restored as Duke of Bavaria.
-The younger Henry, now thirteen years old, was named his regent over Bavaria.
+The younger Henry, now thirteen years old, was appointed regent of Bavaria.
 When the elder Henry died in 995, the younger Henry was elected by the Bavarian nobles as the new duke to succeed his father.

-In 999 Henry married Cunigunde of Luxembourg, a daughter of Count Siegfried of Luxembourg.
+In 999, Henry married Cunigunde of Luxembourg, a daughter of Count Siegfried of Luxembourg.
 This marriage granted him an extensive network of contacts in Germany's western territories.